 We marketers would like to believe we dominate the web, but we secretly admit to ourselves that cats and memes are the true rulers.
-It can be frustrating to pour hours of work and hundreds or thousands of dollars into content, only to watch the next Trollface or Nyan Cat pull more traffic.
+It can be frustrating to pour hours of work and money into content, only to watch the next Evil Kermit or Sponge Bob meme pull more traffic.
 Is there a way to learn from the memes without pandering?

 As it happens, a cottage industry is popping up.
-Specialists like Matthew Inman and Jack O’Brien are approaching viral content as a product in and of itself.
+Specialists like Matthew Inman and Jack O’Brien are approaching viral content and how to go viral as a product in and of itself.
 Meanwhile, researchers like Jonah Berger are studying the science of virality and uncovering what makes memes tick.
 Leveraged properly, this knowledge can propel you to “the front page” of the web.

 But beware.
 Make a wrong move and you could become the web’s next sacrificial lamb.

 Professor Jonah Berger researches marketing at the University of Pennsylvania.
 But he’s not studying the science of advertising or market research.
 He’s asking a more modern question: “What makes ideas viral and products spread contagiously?”

 Even New York Times writers assumed that, of course, the answer would be “to write anything about sex,” or “to title articles ‘How Your Pet’s Diet Threatens Your Marriage,’ and ‘Why It’s Bush’s Fault.’”

 But when Jonah Berger and his colleagues analyzed New York Times articles sent via email for three months, they uncovered some unexpected results.
 While these three traits of viral content shouldn’t be all that shocking:

 The next two discoveries might be a bit more eye-catching: